ppremru/LaunchAdoption-AAP/about/aboutPractice.md

 **Agenda**:

 * Introduction: Set the stage (5 min)
-* Technical Presentation: Core topic deep-dive (20 min)
+* Technical Presentation: Core topic presentation (20 min)
 * Group Discussion: Apply topic to the team's mission (15 min)
 * Retro/Next Steps: Key takeaways and topic planning for the subsequent session (5 min)

 ### AAP Adoption Enablement Roadmap

-Depending on the team skill set, the sessions may cover more or less than one milestone:
+Depending on the team skill set, a sessions may one or many than milestones:

 | Milestone # | Title                                           | Focus Area                                  |
 | :---------- | :---------------------------------------------- | :------------------------------------------ |